JasonBaier/ci3-fire-starter/README.md

 * Added language selector
 * Users are now assigned a language (requires update to users table)
+* Setup English as a fall back when translated language files are missing

 #### Version 3.1.7
 12/17/2015